-The typical Virgo is a diplomatic, undemanding, humble, and thoughtful companion.
-Virgos value intelligence above style and stability above dramatic intensity in both romantic relationships and friendships.
-They do best with calm, practical, reasonable companions who have a passion for learning and intellectual exploration.
+Virgos are diplomatic, undemanding, and thoughtful companions who value intelligence above style and stability over intensity in romantic relationships and friendships.
+They do best with calm, practical, reasonable companions who have a passion for learning and intellectual development.

-For Virgos, ideal companions are those who appreciate love shown through considerate and helpful actions rather than romantic words and gestures or emotionally charged discussions of feelings.
+Ideal companions for Virgos are those who appreciate love shown through considerate and helpful actions rather than romantic words and gestures or emotionally charged discussions about feelings.
+Typical Virgos are happy to receive useful gifts rather than showy things that have no practical value, and they demonstrate their love with practical gifts and gestures as well.

-Virgos have a strong intellectual curiosity about other people, and this intense focus may sometimes be mistaken for romantic interest.
-Being analytical and hungry for knowledge, Virgos want to learn what makes their friends and lovers tick.
+Virgos have a powerful intellectual curiosity about other people, and this intense focus is sometimes mistaken for romantic interest.
+Analytical and intrigued by human nature, Virgos want to learn what makes their friends and lovers tick.

-Classy and self-controlled by nature, Virgos are unlikely to make ugly scenes in public or exploit the vulnerabilities of others.
-Most are low-maintenance partners and friends who don’t make excessive demands or thrive on drama.
+Virgos are reasonable companions, not prone to creating emotional drama or picking fights.
+Classy and self-controlled by nature, Virgos are unlikely to make ugly scenes in public.
+Most are low-maintenance partners and friends who do not make excessive demands on others (in fact, they are unlikely to ask for help even when they desperately need it).

 Strong in Adversity

-Virgos are wonderful to have around when a friend, family member, or partner is in need, because the typical Virgo will do what’s necessary to ensure that any sick or vulnerable person is well taken care of.
-Virgos are often at their best when situations or other people are at their worst, providing tangible support and applying common sense to solve problems.
+Virgos are wonderful to have around when a friend, family member, or partner is in need because they will do what is necessary to ensure that any sick or vulnerable person is well taken care of.
+Virgos are often at their best when situations or other people are at their worst, providing tangible support and applying common sense to solve problems and relieve the distress of friends and partners.

 Although they project a calm demeanor even in difficult situations, Virgos are natural worriers.
-Ideal companions are those who encourage them to share their anxieties and help them put these fears and obsessive thoughts into perspective so that they don’t become overwhelming.
+Ideal companions are those who encourage them to share their anxieties and help them put these fears and obsessive thoughts into perspective so that they do not become overwhelming.

 The Atypical Virgo